-The National Centre for Craft & Design is an arts centre which holds England's largest exhibition space for craft and design.
+The HUB is an arts centre which holds England's largest exhibition space for craft and design.
 The building is dedicated to the exhibition, celebration and promotion of international, national and local craft and design and it comprises space for galleries, teaching and design workshops.

 Address: Navigation Wharf, Carre St, Sleaford, Lincs NG34 7TW

 The Carre Gallery is available for the exclusive use of exhibitors whose work is compatible with the objectives of the Sleaford Gallery Arts Trust.

 Address: 29 Carre St, Sleaford, Lincs, NG34 7TR

 Telephone Number: 01529 415056

 The artsNK programme includes education in schools and universities, arts and heritage trails, public realm projects, festivals and exhibitions and working with communities to develop projects and provide people with tasters of particular techniques.

 artsNK believes that the arts contribute significantly to the artistic, cultural and economic life of communities, building social cohesion, making special places as well as improving the health and wellbeing of individuals.